bogdanhatisi/john-crickett-challenges/webserver/README.md

 - [x] Parse the request line to extract the method, path, and HTTP version
 - [x] Send back the minimum HTTP response
 - [x] Close the socket after sending the response

+### Step 2: Serving Your First HTML Document

+In this step your goal is to serve your first HTML document.
+When the request is for a valid path, your web server should return the document at that path and the HTTP status code 200 as in step 1.

+### Security Considerations
+Pause for a moment and think about the security risks you might have introduced in your simple server.

+(SPOILER)
+#### Security Risks in Web Server Implementation

+1. **Directory Traversal Attacks**:
+   - Attackers can access files outside the intended directory.

+2. **Improper Input Validation**:
+   - Vulnerable to injection attacks if user input is not validated.

+3. **Denial of Service (DoS)**:
+   - Server can be overwhelmed by too many requests.

+4. **Lack of HTTPS**:
+   - Data transmitted is unencrypted, susceptible to eavesdropping.

+5. **Error Handling**:
+   - Detailed error messages can reveal server structure and vulnerabilities.

+6. **Resource Exhaustion**:
+   - Large payloads can consume server resources.

+7. **Insecure File Permissions**:
+   - Overly permissive permissions can allow unauthorized access.

+8. **Lack of Authentication and Authorization**:
+   - Anyone can access any resource without restrictions.

+9. **Cross-Site Scripting (XSS)**:
+   - Dynamic content without proper sanitization can lead to XSS attacks.

+#### Checklist:
+- [x] Create an HTML file named `index.html` in the `www` directory.
+- [x] Modify the server to serve the `index.html` file for requests to `/` and `/index.html`.
+- [x] Ensure the server returns a 404 status code for invalid paths.
+- [x] Test the server with valid and invalid paths to confirm correct behavior.